evkx/evkx.github.io/content/models/renault/scenic/Scenic_E-Tech_electric_High_Range/_index.md

 ---
 title: Renault Scenic E-Tech electric High Range
 linktitle: "Scenic E-Tech electric High Range"
 description: "Renault Scenic E-Tech electric High Range is an all-electric crossover with a WLTP range of up to 610 km (379 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true